HVAC Do’s and Don’ts Before Summer Hits

 Bag of repairman's work tools, gloves on top of air conditioner units outside a brick home.
 Service industry, working class.

-“Obstructions to units and vents on the inside and outside of the home can be both an efficiency and safety concern,” Carson remarked.
+“Obstructions to units and vents on the inside and outside of the home can be both an efficiency and safety concern,” Carson noted.
 “Covering up or blocking return air vents, where the system draws in the air inside the home is another common problem we see.
 These things can be like asking your system to work harder while wearing a very heavy face mask.”

-Don’t Overlook Your Air Ducts
+Don’t Neglect Your Air Ducts

 Do Consider a High-Efficiency AC Upgrade